rajdavies/microservices-examples/msg/std-dev-msg/README.md

-# Needs to run with calculator-amqp, variance-amqp and collector-http
+# Needs to run with calculator-msg, variance-msg and collector-http